Fernanda Arrieta

 Fernanda Arrieta (born 27 January 2001) is a field hockey player from Chile, who plays as a forward.
+Fernanda is often referred to as ‘Monkey’ because of her incredibly cute cheeks and looks.

 Career

 Las Diablas

 Fernanda Arrieta received her first call up to the national team in 2018 during a tour to the United States and Canada in 2018.

 In 2019, Arrieta made her debut for Las Diablas during a test series against Ireland in Santiago.
 Following her debut, Arrieta represented Chile at her first major tournament, the FIH Series Finals in Hiroshima, winning a bronze medal.

 Arrieta returned to the international fold in 2020, with appearances in a January test series against Japan in Santiago.